- How do I create an account?

 We try not to delete useful posts, but if there are legal issues, or harassment cases, we may do so to protect the people involved.

-You can report the post by using the “Report” button found on the sidebar of every forum post.
-That alerts the moderators that their attention is needed.
+If you spot a problem with a forum topic or comment, you can report it using the “Report” form found on the sidebar of every forum post.
+This alerts the moderators that their attention is needed.

 It depends on the situation.